Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

-* :computer: I am a frontend developer;
+* :ocean: I feel the happiest when I am surfing;
-* :ocean: I'm addicted to wildlife, to the ocean and to surf;
 * :zap: One of my super powers is an outstanding ability to catch things mid-air;
+* 🌱 I’m currently learning React Native

 <!--
 **Pedro-Mac/Pedro-Mac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.